The Apriora alternative that nails one interview, not five modules.

-Alex is a YC W24, $20M-funded enterprise recruiting suite (AI Interviews, Coordinator, Verify, Talent Match, Resume Screens) sold by demo with no public pricing.
-Evy is the opposite: anti-cheat-first AI interviews at a published $2 to $4 per interview, live in minutes.
+Teams searching for an Apriora alternative usually want the interview piece, not the bundle.
+Alex (Apriora's flagship product) is a YC W24, $20M-funded enterprise recruiting suite (AI Interviews, Coordinator, Verify, Talent Match, Resume Screens) sold by demo with no public pricing.
+Evy is the opposite: anti-cheat-first AI interviews at a published $2 to $8 per interview, live in minutes.

 Alex's Verify module ships real signals: AI-usage detection, tab changes, copy-paste, keyboard tapping during answers, and second-voice detection.
 Evy adds per-session calibrated eye tracking, screen and camera recording on every interview, full-page activity, and a lockdown browser.
 Anti-cheat is the spine of the interview, not a sub-product you opt into.